 Fascinated by the Moon, inspired by Korean Moon Jars,

-Compelled to coil clay and to
+compelled to coil clay and explore the possibilities

-Explore the possibilities with colour and smoke.
+with colour and smoke.

-My Moon Jars are hand built – using coils and hemi-spherical moulds.
-I use white earthenware clay and a small palette of crackle glazes I have developed myself together with commercial glazes.
-Glaze is applied using natural sponges.
-I occasionally open up the spherical form by tearing the leather hard clay, exposing the interior of the sphere, giving another surface to play with.
+Occasionally she opens up the spherical form by tearing the leather hard clay, exposing the interior of the sphere, giving another surface to play with.